MaloPolese/copy-json-path/README.md

 </div>

-Extention allow you to copy json path
+This extension allows you to copy and paste a jsonpath

 # Install